Ranjithkumar0203/FastAPIML/backend/MAIN_WIRING.md

 - `graph` is `None` until the FastAPI lifespan startup completes.
 Requests should be served only after startup has initialized the graph.
 - `initialize_agent()` is guarded so repeated calls do not recreate the model agent.
-- The application uses synchronous SQLAlchemy route dependencies and an asynchronous LangGraph invocation in `/chat`.
+- The application uses async SQLAlchemy route dependencies and an asynchronous LangGraph invocation in `/chat`.
 - The user message is committed before the graph runs.
 The assistant message is committed after the graph returns.
 A graph failure can therefore leave the user message saved without an assistant response.
 - Thread ownership is checked before reading messages, chatting, or deleting, which is the main authorization boundary for conversation data.
 - CORS is configured from `CORS_ORIGINS`; in production it should contain the deployed frontend origin rather than a broad wildcard.